Looking for the WISEdash Public Portal?

 Need access?
 Visit DPI's Secure Home Information Page for Districts!

 What is MDAT?

-MDAT is a flexible, web-based tool that allows authorized users to
+MDAT is a flexible, web-based secure tool accessible through a secure portal (Secure Home) that allows authorized users to

 - create reports that compare achievement over time in relation to WKCE data